OCRBiologyExam Board Revision

 Simple Explanation

 Photosynthesis is how plants make their food using sunlight, carbon dioxide from the air, and water from the soil.
-They use a green pigment called chlorophyll to capture sunlight.
-This process produces glucose, which is food for the plant, and oxygen, which is released into the air.
-Essentially, plants turn light energy into chemical energy.
+They use a green pigment called chlorophyll to capture sunlight, which helps convert these ingredients into glucose, a type of sugar, and oxygen.
+This process is essential for life on Earth as it provides energy for plants and oxygen for animals.

 Memory Trick